What is an inborn error of metabolism?

 I have a special event, wedding, Christening, etc. coming up before the trials start.
 How hard is it to get a Metronidazole prescription?

-It depends.
 If you are a woman with access to an online physician, then tell them you have bacterial vaginosis in order to get a prescription.
 Say something like this: “I’ve noticed a lot of discharge in my underwear, and it’s not white.
 My old doctor prescribed me Metronidazole and it worked to address my symptoms.
 I was on a 10 day dose of 500 mg four times a day before, but I threw out the prescription bottle.
 Can we try the same thing to address this?”
 Make it believable and don’t give too many details about the discharge.
 They won’t test you to verify you have or do not have discharge.
 To get brownie points, look up the symptoms of bacterial vaginosis and describe them in detail because if you say you have TMAU, then you will be met with severe skepticism and referred to psych.
 If you are a guy, then make up a story about how you have pelvic inflammatory disease or endocarditis, and get a prescription from an online doctor or a really stressed out GP working long hours.
 Is this moral relativism?
-Yeah, but it’s better than smelling like fish at a wedding.
-Do what you need to do.
-The reality is that the vast majority of physicians don’t know enough about rare diseases to be of any use to patients with rare diseases.
-Whenever you describe symptoms, do it for symptoms common enough for the slacker in any medical class to get.
-The second you get into rare symptoms, the people who skated by in medical school—which is actually all of the class who didn’t graduate AOA or get into an elite residency—will not know how to help you and will waste your time.
-Keep it simple, keep it short, and stick to the party lines: bacterial vaginosis, pelvic inflammatory disease, or endocarditis.
-These are common enough that if you want Flagyl, then you’ll get it.
+Yeah, but you do what you need to do.

 But I want a GP doctor who knows about TMAU!